RobbieHember/fcgadgets/README.md

 * Representation of the annual GHG fluxes that arise from fibre that is removed from forest ecosystems
 * This module aims to capture the dynamics described by the [BC Harvested Wood Products model version 1 (Dymond, 2012)](https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/natural-resources-climate-change/natural-resources-climate-change-mitigation/tools-resources)
 * Driven by province-wide default parameters or user-specified parameters indicating product profiles

+### HWP_From_BCHWP12_Update21:
+* Representation of the annual GHG fluxes that arise from fibre that is removed from forest ecosystems (Dymond, 2012)
+* Modifications made to include flow of fibre through chipper mills, post & pole mills, and firewood collection
+* Modifications made to represent domestric power generation, pellets
+* Modifications made to capture regional differences in harvest utilization levels

 ### Organizational structure of cbrunner
 The **cbrunner** model has a hierarchical structure of forest stands, batches, scenarios, and ensembles: